tamnguyenbbt/Okapi/README.md

                 });
 ````

-## Usage of Okapi lambda functions
+## Usage of Okapi Lambda Functions

 ### 1. Example 1: working with multiple text boxes having similar characteristics
 * Imagine there is a web page which has multiple text boxes with similar html structures and we need to fill up these text boxes with test data.
 When a piece of data for a text box is null, does nothing for that text box.
 Each text box has a label next to it.